Tuk Tuk Tours

 Explore Bangkok by the iconic tuk tuk

 Antiques are available in many sections; 1, 7, 8, 11, and 26 but the real separate sector is section 26.
 There are full of Buddha’s image, bric-a-brac, bulky furniture, and old LPs.
-Also, artworks and crafts can be found in sections 7, 25, and 26.
+Also, arts and crafts can be found in sections 7, 25, and 26.

 Sections 1, 3, 4, 7, 8, 17, and 19 are areas that have anything you need for your house, ranging from soaps to furniture, home decorations, and ceramic works.